bodywork-ml/bodywork-docs/docs/user_guide.md

     --name=initial-deployment
 ```

-As not all clusters are configured to clean-up these jobs up automatically, so the cluster resources allocated to them need to be freed-up manually.
+As not all clusters are configured to clean-up these jobs up automatically, so the cluster resources allocated to them will need to be freed-up manually.

 ## Scheduling Workflows